HMRC Self Assessment made easy with QuickBooks

-Add your tax profile and we’ll calculate your tax summary in an easy report that matches your SA103 form.
+Add your tax profile and we’ll calculate your tax summary in an easy report that matches your SA103 form

-In the mobile app, ask your personal helper QB Assistant questions like "How much did I earn last year?", "What tax do I owe?" or practical questions like "How do I upload a receipt?"
+In the mobile app, ask your personal helper QB Assistant questions like 'How much did I earn last year?', 'What tax do I owe?' or practical questions like 'How do I upload a receipt?'

-Also known as plant and machinery, capital allowances don’t just apply to heavy industry.
-Any kind of equipment or company cars or vans as well as computers and office furniture count – but they must be bought rather than rented.
+Can I claim capital allowances?Also known as plant and machinery, capital allowances don’t just apply to heavy industry.
+Any kind of equipment, company cars, computers and office furniture count – but they must be bought rather than rented.

-Yes.
+Can I make changes after submission?Yes.
 You can correct mistakes from this year or previous years by logging in to your HMRC online account.
-But it goes without saying that it’s better to get everything right first time.
+But it goes without saying that it’s better to get everything right the first time.

-You’ll need to if you work for yourself, even if you’re also employed elsewhere.
-Income from property rental can count, as does any regular income made from selling items (eBay entrepreneurs beware).
+Who needs to submit Self Assessment?You’ll need to submit a Self Assessment to HMRC if you work for yourself, even if you’re also employed elsewhere.
+Income from property rental can count, as does any regular income made from selling items.
 Claiming Child Benefit?
-If you or your partner earn more than £50,000, you’ll have to do a Self Assessment too.
+If you or your partner earn more than £50,000, you’ll have to do a Self Assessment tax return too.

-This app is great!
-Paid for itself ten times over already.
+"This app is great!
+Paid for itself ten times over already."- App Store review

-This has saved me so much time, it’s like having an accountant in my pocket!
+"This has saved me so much time, it’s like having an accountant in my pocket!"- App Store review

-Makes simple self employed bookkeeping really easy.
+"Makes simple self employed bookkeeping really easy."- App Store review